Before we compare Webull Vs Robinhood, we should talk a bit about investing in general.

 - ADRs for over 250 Globally-Listed Companies

-This is more than enough options for most investors, and seeing as Robinhood is always adding to their platform, there may be even more asset classes available in the future.
+This is more than enough options for most investors, and seeing as Robinhood is always adding to their platform, there may be even more asset classes available to trade on their platform in the future.

 Investing Options (Webull)